-Om Prakash Deepak Journalist, Writer, Socialist & Activist
+Om Prakash Deepak Journalist, Writer, Translator, and also, Socialist & Activist

 Om was a writer, thinker, activist close to Dr Ram Manohar Lohia and his socialist party.
+During the first half of the 1970s, he was closely associated with J.P.
+(Jay Prakash Narayan) and his call for Sampurna Kranti (Total revolution) along with the students' protest movement.
 He died in 1975.
 Below you can find more information about him.
 He wrote mostly in Hindi and only some times in English.
-Kalpana presents some of his writings.

 - Youth Movement on Language